rostools/r-cubed-intro/CONTRIBUTING.md

 - Instructing a lesson.
 - Helping during the course.

-## Participating in Issue discussions :thought_balloon: :question:
+## Participating in issue discussions :thought_balloon: :question:

 Helping to contribute can be as simple as giving feedback or suggestions or thoughts about a topic or issue.
 You'll need a GitLab account to add your comments on